Vindexus/DungeonWorld/classes/medium.md

 - [ ] **Mender**
 Domain: healing and restoration
-Move: When you heal yourself or another, add +1d4.
-When healing you may choose add an additional +1d6 and gain 1 instability.
+Move: When you heal yourself or another, you may choose to heal an additional +1d8 and gain 1 instability.

 - [ ] **Warrior**
 Domain: battle and combat